I’ve reported before about the role of Omega 3 fatty acids in reducing inflammation and reactions to indoor pollution in children with asthma.

 So do you know the difference?

-Omega-3s – the good guys - are found in high concentrations in fish and and other types of seafood walnuts. seeds, plant oils such as flaxseed, soybean, and rapeseed oil, and fortified foods such as certain brands of eggs, yogurt, juice, and milk.
+Omega-3s – the good guys - are found in high concentrations in fish and and other types of seafood and also in walnuts. seeds, plant oils such as flaxseed, soybean, and rapeseed oil, and fortified foods such as certain brands of eggs, yogurt, juice, and milk.